July 30–August 3, 2018

 - All resource materials

-The Summer Institute is limited to individuals who are actively employed as collegiate admission and enrollment planning staff who have 2 years of experience or less in college admission
+The Summer Institute is limited to individuals who are actively employed as collegiate admission and enrollment planning staff who have two years of experience or less in college admission.

 Enrollment is limited and applicants are accepted on a rolling basis.
 Once the institute fills up, additional participants will be put on a waiting list, and they will be notified two weeks before the institute if there is space available.